SeiaShibu/ART-POP-AI-IMAGE-GENERATOR/README.md

  * Running on http://127.0.0.1:5000
 Press CTRL+C to quit

-Open your web browser and navigate to http://127.0.0.1:5000 to access ARTPop.
+Open your web browser and navigate to http://127.0.0.1:5000 to access IMGpop.

 💡 Usage
-ARTPop features a tab-based interface for easy navigation between its powerful tools.
+IMGpop features a tab-based interface for easy navigation between its powerful tools.

 Setting Your API Key
 Upon first launching the application, or if your API key is not set, you can enter it in the Settings section in the left sidebar.
 This key will be stored in your session for the duration of your visit.